 In preparing the financial statements, transactions in currencies other than the functional currency are recorded at the rates of exchange defined by the Central Bank of Armenia prevailing on the dates of the transactions.
-At each reporting date, monetary items denominated in foreign currencies are retranslated at the rates defined by the Central Bank of Armenia prevailing on the reporting date, which is 479.70 drams for 1 US dollar as of 31 December 2019 (31 December 2018: 483.75 drams for 1 US dollar).
-Non-monetary items are not retranslated at historic cost.
+At each reporting date, monetary items denominated in foreign currencies are retranslated at the rates defined by the Central Bank of Armenia prevailing on the reporting date, which is 522.59 drams for 1 US dollar as of 31 December 2020 (31 December 2019: 479.70 drams for 1 US dollar).